1,047 related texts · 1 related myths · Page 4 of 22

 Uriel took Ezra back to the beginning.
 Before the portals of the world were in place.
 Before the winds blew or thunder sounded.
 Before the innumerable hosts of angels were gathered...

 What happens when even the Divine weeps?
 What happens when home is lost, not just for us, but for God, too?
-We often think of God as unchanging, eternal, beyond our human messiness...
+God is often remembered as unchanging, eternal, beyond our human messine...

 Where do dreams come from?
 The Talmud in Berakhot 55a offers a surprisingly psychological answer: from the dreamer's own mind.
 Rabbi Shmuel bar Nahmani taught in the name of Rabbi ...